davidmcclure/news-vec/notebooks/thesis4/index.md

 `[2, 20, 5]`

 These count vectors can be assembled for all 8M users who have ever tweeted at least one link to any of the 15 analysis domains.
-Then, from these, we can calculate correlations between the counts for all unique pairs of domains.
+Then, from these, we can calculate correlations between the counts for all unique pairs of domains -- which gives, for each pair, the degree to which users tend to share links from both of them.
 Thinking of it as a huge actor / count matrix, just take correlations over all pairs of columns, each of which represents one of the outlets.
 Here, like before, we tabulate the Pearson, Spearman, and Kendall-Tau correlations for each pair of outlets.
 Here, sorting by the Kendall-Tau correlation:

 <img src="figures/user-graph-bars-all.png" width="400" />